LICENSE#: CCC1335003 | CGC1539879

 Unlicensed contractors often bid low to win the job but cut corners during the work.
 That can lead to leaks, failing materials, or full tear-offs that cost double later.
 Licensed contractors, by contrast, are accountable to state boards.
 They’re required to carry insurance and typically offer warranties that protect you.

 Roofing scams are more common than you might think.
-According to the Better Business Bureau, roofing scams are consistently ranked among the top five most reported contractor fraud complaints every year.
+According to data published by the Better Business Bureau, roofing scams are consistently ranked among the top five most reported contractor fraud complaints every year.
 Knowing how to avoid roofing scams starts with checking for licensing.
 It’s your first defense against shoddy work and bad actors.

 Learn more about spotting roofing contractor red flags before it costs you big.